quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 <!--In microorganisms like *Escherichia coli*, mutator alleles have emerged during experimental evolution [@PMID:], and human cancer genomes often harbor deleterious mutator alleles as well [@PMID:27197248].-->

 Germline mutator alleles are difficult to detect for a number of reasons, including the fidelity of germline genome replication and the effects of selection on mutators.
-On average, humans are born with 30 to 50 single-nucleotide *de novo* germline mutations per haploid genome [@PMID:28959963;@PMID:31549960]; in mice, that number is closer to 10 or 15 [@PMID:31492841].
+On average, humans are born with 70 to 100 single-nucleotide *de novo* germline mutations per diploid genome [@PMID:28959963;@PMID:31549960]; in mice, that number is closer to 20 or 30 [@PMID:31492841].
 Due to the low baseline germline mutation rate in many mammals, it can be challenging to ascertain sequencing data from enough haplotypes to reliably detect those with significantly elevated *de novo* mutation counts.
-Moreover, in a population of sufficiently large $N_e$ (effective population size), large-effect mutator alleles may be efficiently purged by negative selection.
+Moreover, in a population of sufficiently large $N_e$ (effective population size), large-effect mutator alleles will likely be efficiently purged by negative selection.
 The estimated selection coefficient on a mutator allele is approximately $2s \Delta U$ [@PMID:27739533], where $s$ is the mean selective coefficient on a new deleterious mutation and $\Delta U$ is the excess number of deleterious mutations caused by the mutator allele; the product of $s$ and $\Delta U$ is multiplied by $2$ to account for the average number of generations for which mutator is linked to the excess mutations it causes.

 Compared to haplotypes that harbor wild-type alleles at a particular locus, those with mutator alleles will likely carry an excess of total germline mutations.